SeaBa55/js_password_generator/README.md

 1) Open web application should look as shown below:
 ![password generator demo](Assets/application-functionality-01.PNG)

 2) Select password character criteria.
-Must have atleast one checked for the application to run.
+Must have at least one checked for the application to run.
 ![password generator demo](Assets/application-functionality-02.png)
 Note: All characters are selected by default.